 Types of Coupons

 There are many types of coupon deals you can offer.
 The most common ones you see are dollar off and percentage off.
 Coupons are very easy to measure too; you calculate conversions by comparing the number redeemed versus the number mailed out.
 You can try sending out two or three different offers to see which one performs best.

 Why should your coupons be on direct mail when so much is digital now?
 For a new brand looking to build an audience, digital ads and emails will likely be overlooked because you haven’t developed a relationship with consumers yet.
 They don’t know who you are.

 Direct mail works well because it’s tangible and is proven to have a higher retention rate than other methods, which is something you really want for a new business.
 When it’s printed, you know it’s real.
-And if you target them using variable data, you’ll speak to them on a personal level.
+Direct mail targeting using variable data, you’ll speak to them on a personal level.
 You should also format it as a postcard instead of a sealed envelope so you can make an impression right off the bat when the consumer opens his/her mailbox.
 Plus, postcards are relatively inexpensive.